openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

       them that you can put on your web.
 So your visitors can see how great contributor you are.
       Other thing that I was thinking about was to create some badges for your avatars that you can buy.
-Or even allow third party applications to use them somehow using API, so you could buy things, but that sounds like a distant future¦
+Or even allow third party applications to use them somehow using API, so you could buy things, but that sounds like a distant futureâ€¦

 So there is a lot of work to do and student who applied has even some more ideas, so I
       think if this project will get selected, openSUSE Connect will be much more fun ![](http://michal.hrusecky.net/wp-includes/images/smilies/icon_wink.gif)

 **License**: [CC-BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/)

-
+â€

+â€œ

 [Kai-Uwe Behrmann: Google Summer of Code 2011 Student Applications open](http://oyranos-cms.blogspot.com/2011/03/google-summer-of-code-2011-student.html)